 Women in Malta is a portrait exhibition project consists of women who are over 40, living in Malta and successful in their field and made their contribution to the country and people.
-In March 2015, Women in Malta Exhibition was held at the Malta Chamber of Commerce, Valletta.
-Now Amanda is undertaking the Women In Malta project for 2017.
+In March 2015, Women in Malta Exhibition was held at the Malta Chamber of Commerce, Valletta, inaugurated by H.E.
+Marie-Louise Coleiro Preca, former President of Malta.

 Watch trailer with mobile click HERE